 Where: 26 Sofokleous Str.
 10552 Athens

 Athens’ Fresh Hotel is a stylish urban retreat that defies the conventions of what constitutes a “luxury” hotel.
 When it opened, it was a defining moment in Greek tourism.
 Fresh was one of the city’s first design hotels and its construction took critics by storm.

 The building itself stands out from the crowd.
-Fresh hotels’ walls and balconies are decorated in pastel shades of pink, blue and yellow, and this light and “fresh” colour theme continues throughout the premises.
+Fresh hotels’ walls and balconies are decorated in pastel shades of pink, blue and yellow.
+This unique light and “fresh” colour theme continues throughout the premises.